The research group deals with the following four major areas of topics:

 The group has a strong track record in these core areas with several existing and past projects; contributing to enhancing a digitally built environment that, in turn, has significant societal and environmental impact.

 The group is comprised of a multi-disciplinary team of academic staff that are involved in leading these core areas at regional, national and international levels.
-The group’s approach to research is multi-disciplinary and inter-disciplinary focusing on both basic and applied research engaging with a variety of stakeholders.
+The group’s approach to research is multi-disciplinary and inter-disciplinary focusing both on pure and applied research engaging with a variety of stakeholders.
 This research group will play a key role in bringing these together and organising them into a cohesive research cluster.